See flat opening led by mixed global cues: ICICIdirect

 Nifty

-The Nifty saw decent participation from 8160 level.
-However, for a second day in a row, the index faced difficulty in sustaining above 8200 and ended almost flat.
-Nifty futures settled at a premium of 5 point.
-India VIX rose 0.8 percent to 15.96.
+The Nifty finally surpassed the crucial level of 8200 on the back of strong support from most sectors.
+Towards the end, it managed to end 84 points higher.
+Nifty futures settled at a premium of 14 point.
+India VIX fell 5.3 percent to 15.1.

-FIIs sold Rs 500 crore while DIIs bought Rs 562 crore in the cash segment.
-FIIs sold Rs 42 crore in index futures and bought Rs 1373 crore in index options.
-In stock futures, they bought Rs 625 crore.
+FIIs sold Rs 87 crore while DIIs bought Rs 449 crore in the cash segment, FIIs bought Rs 1674 crore in index futures and Rs 1542 crore in index options.
+In stock futures, they bought Rs 348 crore.

-The highest Put base is at the 8000 strike with 59 lakh shares while the highest Call base is at the 8200 strike with 39 lakh shares.
-The 8300 and 8600 Call strikes saw addition of 2.63 and 1.1 lakh shares, respectively, while 8100 and 8200 Put strikes saw additions of 2.5 and 2.8 lakh shares, respectively.
+The highest Put base is at the 8000 strike with 63 lakh shares while the highest Call base is at the 8400 strike with 45 lakh shares.
+The 8400 and 8600 Call strikes saw addition of 6.5 and 2.6 lakh shares, respectively while 8300 and 8200 Put strikes saw additions of 8.8 and 13.3 lakh shares, respectively.

 Bank Nifty